 Trek to Sinhaghad was really tough for me.
 I was out of shape, I had not trekked in a very long time.

-My legs and stamina totally gave up, after 3/4 th of the distance was covered.
+My legs and stamina gave up after 3/4 th of the distance was covered.
 But since I had come this far, it made sense to just continue moving and I did.

-A little piece of advise for any new trekkers, Don’t stop too much and eat on the way.
-It is better to take few sips of water and keep on climbing.
+A little piece of advice for any new trekkers, Don’t stop too much and eat on the way.
+It is better to take a few sips of water and keep on climbing.

 Your body cools down, making it even more difficult to climb up the rest.
 So keep going!

-I took out the camera when I reached and was fascinated with arrangement of raw mango sprinkled with chilli powder by the vendor.
+I took out the camera when I reached and was fascinated with the vendor’s arrangement of raw mango sprinkled with chili powder.
 Ready to be sold.